oicr-gsi/dimsum/docs/user_manual/notifications.md

 - A count and list of run-libraries that are pending QC
 - A count and list of run-libraries that are pending data review
 - A count of run-libraries that are still pending analysis and not yet ready for QC
-- A link to the Dimsum Run Details page, where you can view metrics and start the sign-off process
+- A link to the Dimsum [Run Details](/user_manual/details/) page, where you can view metrics and start the sign-off process

 When any of this information changes, Dimsum will post a comment on the ticket with the updated information.
 Dimsum will also update the ticket status if necessary:

 - When any sign-offs are required, the ticket is open
-- When all possible sign-offs are compelete, but there are still run-libraries pending analysis, the ticket is closed with resolution "Incomplete."
+- When all possible sign-offs are complete, but there are still run-libraries pending analysis, the ticket is closed with resolution "Incomplete."
-- When all run-libraries have completed analysis sign-offs, the ticket is closed with resolution "Done."
+- When all run-libraries have completed analysis and sign-offs, the ticket is closed with resolution "Done."

 If you wish to close a ticket and prevent Dimsum from reopening it, set the resolution to "Won't